 - Orthopedic surgery to repair such as conditions as fractures and other musculoskeletal injuries, cruciate ligament tears, hip and elbow dysplasia, and osteochondritis

-- Soft-tissue surgery relating to internal organs, skin
+- Soft-tissue surgery relating to internal organs, skin and muscle

 - Cardiothoracic/cardiopulmonary surgery to address heart and lung issues

 - Neurosurgery to treat conditions affecting the brain and spinal cord

 - Cancer surgery (surgical oncology) to remove tumors